 When selecting a restaurant you could go to a fast food joint if you don’t mind getting assembly line quality food.
 However, if you want a meal that melts in your mouth, you will seek out a restaurant that has a chef.
 A Chef is someone that understands the subtle differences in texture, heat, and flavor used to create a meal that you will remember for years.
 You could always settle for a meal that is good, but when you are spending your money, why not go for great.

 The same goes for a building a home or commercial building.
-You can “find” a plan online or hire a drafter (someone who does not have the professional training required to be licensed in the Commonwealth of Virginia) or you can hire an Architect.
+You can “find” a plan online or hire a drafter (someone who does not have the professional training required to be licensed in the Commonwealth of Virginia) or you can hire a registered architect.
 Hiring a registered architect will alleviate many of the hassles from your life that complicate the design and construction process.
 Their experience will guide you through the hurdles of construction, create a plan for success, and provide you with a building solution that is healthy, energy-efficient, and durable.

 “To be successful, you have to have your heart in your business, and your business in your heart.” – Sr. Thomas Watson